 Several years ago, I read the autobiography of Ava Gardner, an actress from the Golden Era of Hollywood and a really cool ass lady.
 I can’t remember right off hand the exact quote but in one of the earlier chapters, she discussed the death of her mother who died of uterine cancer and she said “You can get over a lot of things.
 Love, broken relationships but grief last forever.”
 “And lord she was telling the truth.

 Because the grief of losing someone to death that you loved will never go away.
 You will learn to cope but you will never get over the lost.
-I don’t give a fuck about how many grief books or articles you read.
+I don’t give care about how many grief books or articles you read.
 It doesn’t matter how many well meaning twits, I mean friends and relatives give you advice on how to deal with your grief, you will be dealing with grief for the rest of your life.

 Are you supposed to dwell in your grief and waste away?
 No but it is not healthy to pretend that you are not devastated by the death of a loved one.
 In American culture, people are supposed to pretend that they are not bothered by death.
 That death is a natural part of life and that you should be happy that your loved one is no longer suffering and not of this world.
 And while that sounds good in perspective, no one is happy to lose someone to death that they loved.
 In the past two months, I have lost my brother and a woman that I loved like a sister.
 With the death of my brother was the end of my childhood family, the people that I had formed my earliest childhood memories with.
 At one time, it was myself, my mother and my brothers and now it is just me and that has been a bitter pill to swallow.
 I have come to the realization that I won’t get over it and that is okay.